-If you only had one year to live…what would your DREAM be?
+If you only had nine months to live…what would your DREAM be?

 Dreams can be as simple as paying a heating bill to relieve financial stress, creating happy memories, meeting a personal hero—any request that provides support and compassion.
 Through this non-medical form of end-of-life compassionate care, Dreams provide inspiration, comfort and closure to Dreamers and their families.